quehole/szh-selfbot/README.md

-## I am not responsible for any harm or damage caused by the usage of this Discord selfbot.
+## I am not responsible for any harm or damage caused by the usage of this Selfbot.

 ## Feel free to contribute to this project by submitting pull requests or reporting issues.